Bella Thorne Goes Braless Underneath A Cropped Cardigan: ‘Its So Flippin Hot In October’

-Bella Thorne delighted her 24 million fans with a sizzling new update that saw her in minimal attire.
+Bella Thorne delighted her nearly 24 million fans with a sizzling new update that saw her in minimal attire.
 The October 16 post included two new shots that added some serious heat to her feed.

-The first photo in the set saw Bella posed in the center of the frame.
-She stood on stone planters that were positioned on the top of faux grass.
-Behind her were a pool and several tall trees and a peek of the sky was also visible.
-Bella crouched on the ground, draping her hands over her knees and gazing into the camera with an alluring.
-The second image saw Bella in a slightly altered pose but rocking the same sexy attire.
+The first photo in the set captured Bella posed in the center of the frame.
+She stood on some stone planters that were interspersed with grass.
+A pool, several tall trees, and a peek of the sky were visible in the background.
+Bella crouched on the ground, draping her hands over her knees, and gave the camera an alluring gaze.
+The second image captured Bella in a slightly different pose rocking the same sexy attire.

 On her upper half, the actress sported a purple cardigan.
-The garment had ribbed fabric and a row of buttons running between her chest, adding a sexy element to the look.
-The piece was cropped near her navel, teasing a glimpse of her toned tummy.
-To up the ante even further, Bella went braless underneath the top.
+The garment had ribbed fabric and a row of buttons down the front.
+It was cropped near her navel and gave a glimpse of her toned tummy.
+To add to the sexiness of the ensemble, Bella went braless.

-She teamed the look with a pair of tiny shorts that were barely visible because of her pose.
-They were gray and had a black button and belt loops that stretched over her hips.
-Its short length left her toned legs on display for her fans to admire.
+She teamed the top with a pair of tiny shorts that were barely visible because of her pose.
+The bottoms were a light color and fastened with a black button.
+The short length left Bella’s toned legs on display for her fans to admire.

-Bella wore a light pink Balenciaga purse slung over her shoulder, and she rocked a pair of sneakers that were a similar color.
-She added several accessories, including dripping earrings, a chunky necklace, and a watch on each wrist.
-Bella also sported a few rings, which provided just the right amount of bling.
+The model wore a light pink Balenciaga purse slung over her shoulder, and she rocked a pair of sneakers that were a similar color.
+She added several accessories, including drop earrings, a chunky necklace, a watch on each wrist, and a few rings

-She slicked back her red locks in high and flirty pigtails and allowed a few loose pieces to frame her forehead.
+She pulled her red locks up in high, flirty pigtails and left a few pieces loose to frame her face.

 In the caption of the post, she shared that it was “flipping hot in October.”

-It comes as no surprise that Bella’s fans have been loving the sexy display.
-Within an hour of the update going live, more than 400,000 have double-tapped the post, and 1,300 have left comments.
-Some raved over her killer curves while a few more were left speechless, using emoji instead.
+Bella’s fans loved the sexy display.
+Within an hour of the update going live, more than 400,000 people double-tapped the post, and 1,300 left comments.
+Some raved about her killer curves while others were left speechless, using emoji instead.

 “You are one of the most beautiful ladies on Instagram.
 I love your red hair.
 It’s so nice.
 You have a nice figure and skin tone.
 Your smile eyes ears and nose is very pretty.
 The outfit looks good on.
 Glad you are doing well and staying safe,” one follower wrote.